 If you’ve ever seen a Pilates reformer, then you know why they can be intimidating.
-With straps, springs, and lots of moving parts, those things look like medieval torture devices.
 And while the machines definitely benefit your Pilates practice by offering resistance and support, it’s way easier (and just as effective) to do certain moves on a mat.

 1. Toe Tap

-Make it easier: Keep legs bent and just move the upper body.
+Make it easier: Keep legs bent and just move your upper body.

 3. Side Plank Twist

 Lie on your side with right forearm against the mat under your right shoulder, and left arm reaching up to the ceiling.
 Float your hip and waist up to a side plank.
 Focus on pressing up from your hip and side waist instead of shoulder.

 Thread your left arm through the space below your torso to twist.
 Return to starting position.
 Lower hips to mat.
 Do 8 reps on each side.

 Start on all fours, toes tucked under, your spine reaching long, and shoulder blades wide across your back.
 Exhale, deepen your abdominals to spine, and float your knees off the mat a few inches.

 Make sure to keep your spine neutral as you lift.
 Hold the knee lift for 2 breaths, deepening your belly on each exhale, then lower your knees back to the mat.
 Do 5 reps.